A beginners’ SEO guide for musicians to rank high on YouTube [UPDATE 2021]

 Multilanguage is a must for non-native English speakers: write your whole description in your native language for local fans and also completely in English to reach an international audience

+Good bait catches mice!
 Pictures say more than a thousand words – an ancient wisdom that applies 100% in our digital world.
-Once a user has entered a search on YouTube, the user scrolls through the results quite quickly.
+Once a user has entered a search on YouTube, the user scans the results quite quickly.
 Your video has to prove itself under the displayed results and in the best case, your awesome ranking should attract attention.

 There is only ONE way to reach this: use a custom thumbnail!
 The thumbnail does not necessarily have to be very meaningful, it should rather make the user curious.
 So choose a screen capture that makes people so nosy they definitely have to click!